 Yes, the price of the stay includes a high-quality and varied breakfast, with local delicacies as well as breakfast classics.
-Breakfast is served in the restaurant of Glass Resort between 8am and 10am.
+Breakfast is served in the Glass Restaurant between 7.30am and 10.30am.

 Which cooking utensils can I find from the apartment’s equipped kitchenette?

 There is a cooking stove, a pan, a pot, a water kettle, a dishwasher, a microwave oven and a coffee maker.